Everyone is trying to game LinkedIn these days to increase their engagement. Because of this, misconceptions abound.

-- You should post at 10:00 AM on Thursday morning because there’s a certain time to post.
+- You should post at 10:00 a.m. every Thursday.
 False.

 - Your profile picture should be on point.
 If your picture is grainy, run it through Gigapixel.
 Your face should take up most of the space in your profile picture.

 - Use Emojis.
 They put them there for a reason.

 - Deploy the XYZ Model in your summary.

 Your summary should say, “I help X achieve Y via Z.” You don’t want to come off as a general consultant.
 You want to show yourself as a specialist in your field instead.

 2. Write content in a way that gets engagement

 Your posts shouldn’t be like you’re trying to get people to buy using fear, uncertainty, and doubt, nor should you use landing page techniques that have nothing to do with sharing your expertise and caring.

 Make polls a simple question.
 Don’t make it something that people have to think about.